-If you are undecided about your major, you should continue to work with your freshman advisor until you are ready to apply to a major.
-If you know what major you plan to pursue, contact the departmental advising faculty member.
+If you are undecided about your major, you should continue to work with your exploratory advisor until you are ready to apply to a major.
+If you know what major you plan to pursue, contact the departmental advisor.
 This advisor will answer your questions about the major and its requirements.
-Faculty advisors have limited office hours, so you may need to be proactive and persistent in making contact.
 If you are trying to choose between different majors, contact each department to gather information about them.
 Career Services can also assist you in determining the most appropriate major to pursue with your career interests.

 CWU offers more than 100 academic majors.
 See the catalog to preview your options and admission requirements to majors which interest you.
 (In the section of the catalog titled “Undergraduate Programs and Courses” you will find a list of degrees offered.)
 Once you have decided on a major, apply through the department which offers the major.
 Keep in mind that some majors have specific admission requirements, such as a GPA minimum, prerequisite coursework, or an entrance essay.
 Consult your catalog and discuss this with your academic advisor or a major advisor when you are investigating options.